With a reported 4% ish market share, vs Google’s 92% the answer is probably still no.

 It is has been quite along time since we’ve seen so much ‘buzz for Bing’ and whilst it may be short lived, it may be worth refreshing your memory, and presence on the search engine.

-Microsoft Bing SEO
+Reasons to Revisit Bing SEO

-Optimising for Bing may require a different focus or weighting on certain ranking factors we are used to.
+Optimising for Bing SEO may require a different focus or weighting on certain ranking factors we are used to.
 However, the foundations of quality, relevant content – presented on fast and mobile friendly platform will remain at the core of any Bing SEO.

 Bing places a greater emphasis on social signals and multimedia content, as evidenced by its rich homepage that features more multimedia content than Google’s clean homepage design.